How to switch from ChromeOS to Windows

-ChromeOS is an excellent and lightweight operating system that lets you stay secure while browsing online.
+ChromeOS is a lightweight operating system that is great for people who work with cloud-based apps.
 Typically found on Chromebooks, these are primarily online-only devices that are limited in their overall capabilities.
 Whether they are the best or even the most affordable Chromebooks, all have one thing in common: less software compatibility than Windows.
 Many developers make fully featured apps on Windows that you can't get on ChromeOS via a Chromebook.
 If you're ready to switch from ChromeOS to Windows, we show you how to get started in the guide below.

 Back up your personal data